jkvim/jkvim/README.md

 - 🔭 I’m currently working on an editor, it will support vim mode, many shortcuts, block link and concept graph
 - 🌱 I’m currently learning TypeScript
-- 👯 I’m looking to collaborate with designer or indiehacker, let's make something cool together.
 - 💬 Ask me about anything you are interested
 - 📫 How to reach me: jkvim@outlook.com